Physical Exam for High Blood Pressure

 - Rule out other causes of high blood pressure (secondary high blood pressure), such as medicines or other medical conditions.

-Blood pressure measurements are classified as follows.1
+Blood pressure measurements for adults are classified as follows.1

 - Systolic 119 millimeters of mercury (mm Hg) or below